Helping women and men who have been sexually harassed at work

 You have the right to be free from sexual harassment in the workplace.
-The Cleveland attorneys at Bolek Besser Glesius LLC have experience helping many victims of workplace sexual harassment protect themselves and get justice.
+The Cleveland attorneys at Bolek Besser Glesius LLC have helped many victims of workplace sexual harassment protect themselves, and get the justice they deserve.

-The first is “quid pro quo” harassment, which occurs when employment action is based on whether or not an employee will submit to sexual conduct.
-For example, if a supervisor says, “Sleep with me or you’re fired,” and then fires the employee for refusing, that would be illegal sexual harassment.
-In many cases, the harassment will be subtler than that.
-Nevertheless, an employer may not condition the receipt of some benefit (like a promotion or a raise) or some negative action (like a suspension, demotion, or firing) on an employee’s willingness to submit to unwelcome sexual conduct.
+The first is “quid pro quo” harassment, which is when terms and conditions of the job depend on submitting to a sexual advance.
+The classic example is the boss who says “Sleep with me or you’re fired,” and then fires the employee for refusing.
+In many cases, the harassment is of course more subtle than that.
+Still, an employer may not condition the receipt of some benefit (like a promotion or a raise) or avoidance of some negative action (like a suspension, demotion, or firing) on an employee’s willingness to submit to unwelcome sexual conduct.

-The second is what is commonly known as “hostile environment” sexual harassment.
+The second type is what’s commonly known as “hostile environment” harassment.
 This type of harassment includes unwelcome sexual comments or other sexual conduct that has the purpose or effect of unreasonably interfering with an employee’s ability to do the job, or that creates an intimidating, hostile, or offensive working environment.
-The harassment typically takes a variety of different forms, including but not limited to:
+The harassment typically takes a variety of different forms.
+These might include:

 - Offensive sexual jokes, slurs, epithets, or name calling;